 - Establish a Living Trust for Dentists: Work with an experienced estate planning attorney who has experience in working with estate planning for dentists.
 They will be able to help you set up a trust that can own your practice.

 - Decide on a successor trustee: Decide who will step in to manage and distribute your assets upon your death.
 Provide instructions on how to handle your practice.

 - Consider Appointing a Special Trustee: If your successor trustee is not a licensed dentist, consider including a provision in your trust allowing your successor trustee to appoint a special trustee who is a licensed dentist.

 - Plan for Patient Records: Patient records are strictly governed by HIPAA and state privacy laws.
 Therefore, your successor trustee may need to employ another licensed professional or professional assistant to read and review client or patient records for any appropriate purpose.
-Your trust should include instructions that whoever views patient records shall use the best ethical practices for California dentists in order to safeguard the confidentiality and avoid conflicts of interest.
+Your trust should include instructions that whoever views patient records shall use the best ethical practices for California dentists in order to safeguard confidentiality and avoid conflicts of interest.

 - Fund your Trust for Dentists: A living trust for dentists is significantly less effective if it is not properly funded with your practice and other assets you wish the trust to govern.

 - Tax planning: If your estate (i.e., your net worth), on your death, exceeds the federal estate tax exemption (in 2023, $12.92 million per individual, but expected to be between $6 million and $7 million come 2026), you should consider looking into special tax planning for dentists.
 Work with your attorney and dental CPA familiar with estate tax planning to anticipate potential estate tax issues and plan for them in advance.